Yuichi-Aragi/IAB/README.md

 *   **Full esbuild Feature Parity:** Expose even more of the esbuild API in the UI.
 *   **`package.json` Integration:** Automatically read dependencies and other build configurations from a `package.json` file in your project folder.
 *   **Bug Fixes:** So.
 Many.
 Bug.
 Fixes.

-## 💡 Important Notes & Tips

-### 🌐 Internet Connection
-This plugin needs an internet connection *every* time you run it after loading Obsidian.
-It has to download the `esbuild` library from a CDN, which is about **15 MB** approximately.

-You'll know it's done when you see a success notice or the status in the settings tab says "Initialized ✓".
-After that, you can safely turn off your internet if you want... and hope it works, I guess.

 ### 📱 Mobile Development & Debugging
 Developing on mobile is tough without access to the developer console.
 If you're trying to debug your plugin on a phone or tablet, you're going to need a way to see `console.log` messages and errors.